Medication Search: Atarax Syrup

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

 Each 5 mL of mint-flavoured syrup contains 10 mg of hydroxyzine hydrochloride and 1.5 mg of sodium benzoate.
-Nonmedicinal ingredients: sucrose, water, alcohol, menthol, spearmint oil, peppermint oil, and hydrochloric acid (for pH adjustment).
+Nonmedicinal ingredients: sucrose, water, alcohol, menthol, spearmint oil, peppermint oil, and sodium hydroxide or hydrochloric acid (for pH adjustment).

 How should I use this medication?